-Ask the right questions: No one can know the cost to develop a product that is not well defined.
+No one can know the cost to develop a product that is not well defined.
 Trying to know the development cost before a vetted Requirements Document and Conceptual Design is done is not going to produce useful information.
-BTW, click here

-Do not assume perfection: People have a tendency to plan based on success only.
+People have a tendency to plan based on success only.
 Why plan to fail?
 However, product development is risky, complex, and just plain hard to do.
 Producing a plan that has no “wiggle room” is just not realistic.
-You should always ask: How much unplanned activity did we have on the last project?
+You should always ask: How much-unplanned activity did we have on the last project?
 Did we build this same percentage into this new plan?

-Keep Asking: We evaluate plans every week.
+We evaluate plans every week.
 How much have we spent so far and what percentage of the project is completed?
-If the number is changes significantly, it’s time for reevaluation.
+If the number changes significantly, it’s time for reevaluation.

 Product Development does not thrive in a culture where “failure is not an option.”
 As Winston Churchill said, “Success consists of going from failure to failure with no loss of enthusiasm.”
 A culture which accepts failure, and learns from it is going to be more likely to integrate new information and pivot the plan to success as compared and contrasted with stubbornly sticking to original assumptions until it’s too late.